yingy4/TopHitsAnalysisOnTwitter/README.md

 ### USE CASE

-A user can input a keyword or just enter the return button.
+A user can input keywords or just enter the return button.
 If user input a keyword, such as sports, the program concurrently acquire real-time tweets that happened in the past 10 seconds and generate trending topics as well as popular hashtags from these tweets.
 Then, it calculates a sentiment score for each topic/hashtag regarding the keyword, sports.
 If the user inputs nothing or enters the return button, the topics/hashtags program generates/extracts are generic trending topics and popular hashtags that are not related to any specific keywords.